thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 To manage the databases and tables inside a PostgreSQL cluster, you need a PostgreSQL server.
 There are a bunch of ways to start a server for this cluster, but one of the easiest ways is to launch it as a service.

-A **service** is any server application that the operating system launches as a background process when it boots up.
+A **service** is any server application launched as a background process when an operating system boots up.
 Once launched, the operating system will restart the service if it crashes.
 In other words, you start the service once and the operating system will keep it running indefinitely.
 The only way a service stops running is if you command the operating system to do so.
 As you can imagine, this is a very popular strategy for running a server in a production environment.

 To see all the services running on your own machine, open the `Activity Monitor` application with Spotlight.